 Where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims: or

-You have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to muse it.
+You have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 Request the transfer of your personal data to you or a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine –readable format.
-Note that this right only applied to automated information which you initially provided consent for us to use or where we used this information to perform a contract with you.
+Note that this right only applies to automated information which you initially provided consent for us to use or where we used this information to perform a contract with you.

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 We will advise you if this is the case at the time you withdraw your consent.